 "Queer Hindu Hip Hop -- these three things make me but don’t allow for one another.
 This is my attempt at fusing these elements of my being (and my imaginary friends) onto the stage," D’Lo remarks.

 D’Lo’s concerns are both deeply personal and universal.
 In small, delicate strokes, he reflects upon what it means to be a person of color, to be queer, and to be from an immigrant minority.
-In the broader composition, he raises a much larger question about what it means to live in America, where one’s national, ethnic, and cultural lineage is constantly challenged by assimilation and normalization.

 The versatile D’Lo plays all roles in this struggle.
 The diverse cast could serve as the basis of a variety show or sit-com, butting up against each other in hilarious succession.
 D’Lo, their common vessel, stitches each element of this patchwork to the adjoining square, producing a colorful quilt.
 But perhaps the most poignant role D’Lo plays is his everyday self, eloquently speaking about coming out to family and carving a place in the world.